 Loyal followers and fanatics of the manga notice distinctive features of the main protagonist Tanjiro like the scar on his forehead that changes in shape and the Hanafuda Rising Sun earrings, which hold an exciting significance and story behind this memorable piece of jewelry.

 Why is this accessory relevant and vital for the storyline?
 Are they considered offensive in the real world due to the negative connotations of the Rising Sun flag?
 This article will touch on the significance and story behind the Hanafuda Rising Sun and its connection to the popular anime “Demon Slayer.”
-In addition to this, we will also see a brief explanation of the controversy these earrings hold on the media.
+In addition, we will also see a brief explanation of the controversy these earrings hold in the media.

 Hanafuda roots back to Japanese history and culture.
 They translate to “flower cards,” which were card games brought to Japan in 1549 by a missionary called Francis Xavier, but after they closed contact with the Western world, they were banned in 1633.

-However, in Demon Slayer, they are referred to as earrings or pieces of jewelry that hold a robust significant value to Tanjiro, since it is a family heirloom.
+However, in Demon Slayer, they are referred to as earrings or jewelry that hold a robust significant value to Tanjiro since it is a family heirloom.

-We can see this in Episode nineteen, titled “Hinokami,” where is visible the flashback of Tanjiro’s father named Tanjuro, and he wears the same earrings and also used by Yoriichi Tsugikuni, the first user of the Breath of the Sun.
-Later on, they perform the dance to the fire god known as “Hinokami Kagura.”
+We can see this in Episode nineteen, titled “Hinokami,” where the flashback of Tanjiro’s father named, Tanjuro, wearing the same earrings also used by Yoriichi Tsugikuni, the first user of the Breath of the Sun.
+Later, they dance to the fire god “Hinokami Kagura.”
 This is a breathing style that the Kamado family only teaches.

 The connection between Tanjiro and Tsugikuni’s family deepens the meaning of the Hanafuda earrings even more since it shows how only Breath of Sun users can wear them.
 They’ve been passed from generation to generation through the Kamado family members once they taught their descendants the Kagura Breathing Style.
 Because Yoriichi didn’t have successors, it is believed that he passed it down to Tanjiro to keep the symbol alive.

 These earrings were associated as a powerful symbol of Sun Breathing Style fighters and are easily recognized within the anime.
-They have an incredibly distinctive design, and some refer to it as a paper talisman.
-It contains a red circle with various lines extending into different directions to resemble a flower.
+They have an incredibly distinctive design; some refer to them as paper talismans.
+They contain red circles with various lines extending in different directions to resemble a flower.

-In addition to this, the father of Rengoku, named Kyojuro Shinjuro, almost instantly notices the hanafuda earrings on Tanjiro and calls him “practitioner of Sun Breathing,” which sustains the belief it is a symbol of people that practice this breathing style and possess this incredible power.
+In addition, the father of Rengoku, named Kyojuro Shinjuro, almost instantly notices the hanafuda earrings on Tanjiro and calls him “practitioner of Sun Breathing,” which sustains the belief it is a symbol of people who practice this breathing style and possess this incredible power.
 Also, Muzan immediately identifies it in Episode 7, and it is believed that it serves almost as a reminder of the time he was defeated.

-As we saw earlier in this article, the hanafuda rising sun earrings are what make it more thrilling to watch and see how the main character Tanjiro, unlocks his full potential.
+As we saw earlier in this article, the hanafuda rising sun earrings make it more thrilling to watch and see how the main character Tanjiro, unlocks his full potential.